Try Our NEW Cat Name Generator

 Outdoor cats are used to the freedom and adventures of being outdoors, but there are numerous factors that make it safer for outdoor cats to actually live indoors.

-How can we do this, when they have been used to trotting outside whenever they feel the desire?
+How can we persuade an outdoor cat to live indoors, when they have been used to trotting outside whenever they feel the desire?

-Transitioning an outdoor cat to an indoor cat requires a gradual approach that integrates both the cat’s old habits and the new environment.
+Transitioning an outdoor cat to become an indoor cat, requires a gradual approach that integrates both the cat’s old habits and the new environment.

 Some cats may have been wholly outdoor cats and others may have had the freedom to go from indoors to outdoors.